Imitating Task and Motion Planning with Visuomotor Transformers: Designing a TAMP Imitation System

-Our learned policy must operate over a history of multiple camera views and proprioception, output low-level task space actions, and execute in real time.
-To that end, we design our policy $\pi$, visualized in Fig.~\ref{fig:Transformer-figure}, as a causally-masked Transformer operating over a history of observations $h$, in which each token corresponds to a single observation time-step.
-This ensures that the Transformer can efficiently attend to all observations as the Transformer context length is set to $h$.
+\textbf{\method Architecture:} Our policy must operate over a history of multiple camera views and proprioception, output low-level task space actions, and execute in real time.
+To that end, we design our policy $\pi$, visualized in Fig.~\ref{fig:Transformer-figure}, as a Transformer operating over a history of observations $h$, in which each token corresponds to a single observation time-step.
+As a result, the Transformer can efficiently attend to all observations as the Transformer context length is set to $h$.
 To produce a single input token for a time-step $t$, we first embed each input, images from cameras $1,...,N$ ($I_1^t$ through $I_N^t$) as well as proprioception $p_t$, into fixed dimensional vector spaces.
+For proprioception, we pass in the end-effector pose (xyz position and quaternion orientation) and gripper joint position (dual finger positions), encoded by an MLP.
 For embedding images, we use the vision backbone from~\citet{robomimic2021}: ResNet-18~\cite{he2016deep} with a spatial softmax~\cite{levine2016end} output activation.
 We then fuse the inputs for a single time-step to produce $z_t$, a vector matching the Transformer embedding dimension, by concatenating and performing an MLP projection.
 The Transformer attends to each token $z_t$ and outputs a distribution over action $a_t$ corresponding to the current time-step.

 The data distribution outputted by the TAMP supervisor is heavily multi-modal, from the diversity in planned paths to the variety of grasps and placements per object.
 As a result, we use a Gaussian Model Mixture (GMM) output distribution with $K=5$ components for the policy from~\citet{robomimic2021} and train the model using log likelihood.
-Concretely, we train the policy by maximizing the following objective:

-Here $f$ designates the neural network, which predicts the parameters of a GMM distribution conditioned on the history of observations, $o_h$.
-As in \citet{robomimic2021}, we find that this loss function provides a significant improvement over the standard MSE loss, which produces a unimodal policy.
+As in~\cite{robomimic2021}, we find that this loss function provides a significant improvement over the standard MSE loss, which produces a unimodal policy.